CedricBm/bergamotte-rails-coding-test/README.md

 1 |John | 1 | Bouquets

 5. Use active record methods to achieve the result above.
-**The methods are available in the queries controller and the result is displayed on the /queries/active-record page**
+**Answer: The methods are available in the queries controller and the result is displayed on the /queries/active-record page**

 6. Extend ruby Hash Class to use your own implementation of the [Hash#dig](http://ruby-doc.org/core-2.3.0_preview1/Hash.html#method-i-dig) method without ruby 2.3.
 Make it available in the Rails app.
+**Answer: The solution is in this file /config/initializers/my_hash.rb**

 7. Analytics
+**Answer: The 4 first dashboards are displayed on the root page and the last one is on this url /analytics/recurring-customers**

   *We need a weekly summary page displaying:*
   1. Breakdown by product of sold quantities (based on orders.created_at)